 After the President and Commissioners have been approved by Parliament, they are appointed by the Council, acting by a qualified majority.

-In the event of a substantial portfolio change during the Commission's term of office, the filling of a vacancy or the appointment of a new Commissioner following accession of a new member state, the Commissioners concerned again appear before the relevant committees.
+In the event of a substantial portfolio change during the Commission's term of office, the filling of a vacancy or the appointment of a new Commissioner following accession of a new member state, the Commissioners concerned is heard again before the relevant committees.

 MEPs from different EU countries form political groups on the basis of their political affinities.
 To get the formal status of a political group it must consist of at least 25 MEPs, elected in at least one-quarter of the member states (i.e. at least 7).
 No MEP may belong to more than one political group.